-In addition to the awards based on point scoring (e.g. missions, technical report, engineering presentations, and poster), at the international competition the MATE Center presents awards in the following categories:
+In addition to the awards based on point scoring (e.g. product demonstration, technical documentation, sales presentation, and marketing display), at the international competition the MATE Center presents awards in the following categories:

 - Sharkpedo award

 - Biggest Bang for the Buck

 - Design Elegance

 - Safety Conscious

 - Aloha Team Spirit

 - Guts & Glory

-- Engineering MVP awards
+- Sales Presentation MVP awards

 - Flying Fish award

 - gROVer award

-- Martin Bowen Memorial Inspiration for Future Engineers award

-For a description of each of these award categories and a listing of the 2013 award winners, visit 2013 Competition Scoring.
+For a description of each of these award categories and a listing of the 2014 award winners, visit 2014 Competition Scoring.